Religious preachers who attack other religions won't be tolerated: Shanmugam

 “We have to be fair to the imam,” he said.

-Mr Shanmugam also criticised NUS academic Khairudin Aljunied for encouraging vilification of the individual who posted the video online.
+Mr Shanmugam also highlighted the actions of NUS academic Khairudin Aljunied, who had encouraged vilification of the individual who posted the video online.

 “Looking at what Mr Khairudin has said, he seems to suggest that it is okay for the imam to say that Jews and Christians should be defeated.
 He assumes that the imam intended to mean that, and Mr Khairudin sees nothing wrong with that.